Use our life insurance calculator to find out how much life insurance you need to give you and your family ultimate peace of mind.

 Because mortgages are repaid over such a long period of time, it’s likely you could still be paying off a mortgage when looking for the right life insurance policy.
 If you are a homeowner, make sure the policy you choose will help those you leave behind to afford your home — and all the other related expenses that come with it.

 GOALS: Pay off your mortgage and provide both shelter and income for any dependents.

 In addition to grief, your spouse will also get the primary responsibility of maintaining your finances.
 The right life insurance policy will leave your partner better prepared to stay afloat financially, lessen the overwhelming impact, and have the reassurance they are able to make ends meet.

 GOALS: Replace income, pay your share of debts or settlements, and leave more for the one you love.

 If you have a family, your life insurance needs are more expansive, as you’ll want to provide for the family home, debt, other loans, college savings, and retirement.
 Don’t worry, though.
 Life insurance policies are designed to take care of multiple financial responsibilities.

 GOALS: Provide for your children’s education costs, pay off loans, and leave a nest egg behind.

 Owning a business is a wonderful accomplishment that you can pass on to your spouse and children, if they choose to follow in your footsteps.
 Or, if you have a business partner, a term life policy is a great way to cover buyout costs or other related expenses.

 We hope this helps you better understand your life insurance needs through each stage of life.
-Life insurance can be a complicated and daunting subject but with the right planning, you can find a life insurance plan that works for you and protect your loved ones.
+Life insurance can be a complicated (and daunting) subject, but with the right planning, you can find a plan that works for you and protect your loved ones.